 LCA may not operate when the LCA sensors in the left or right corners of the rear bumper are covered with mud, dirt, snow, ice, or slush, or in heavy rainstorms.
-For cleaning instructions, see "Washing the Vehicle" under Exterior Care both sides of the vehicle toward the rear corners of the vehicle, see your dealer.
+For cleaning instructions, see "Washing the Vehicle" under Exterior Care

-321. If the DIC still displays the system unavailable message after cleaning
+→ 307.
+If the DIC still displays the system unavailable message after cleaning both sides of the vehicle toward the rear corners of the vehicle, see your dealer.

-If the LCA displays do not light up when moving vehicles are in the side blind zone or are rapidly approaching this zone and the system is clean, the system may need service.
+If the LCA displays do not light up when moving vehicles are in the side blind zone or rapidly approaching this zone and the system is clean, the system may need service.
 Take the vehicle to your dealer.